 There are many specialties within the accounting field.
 Graduates can go into challenging positions with a bachelor’s degree; however, many responsibilities require a CPA certificate.
 Students planning to be a CPA in Florida are required to complete a five-year educational program and should plan to complete the Master of Accounting program.
 An understanding of accounting theory and practice is desirable for top management officials in any organization.

-In the first two years at FSU, students should take courses to complete the following requirements: General Education requirements, Writing requirement, Multicultural Course requirements, and Prerequisite Coursework requirements.
+In the first two years at FSU, students should take courses to complete the following requirements: General Education requirements, Writing requirement, Diversity requirements, and Prerequisite Coursework requirements.
 Some courses may fulfill requirements in multiple areas.
 Electives in the first two years should focus on gaining additional exposure to the social and behavioral sciences, and on improving communication and analytical reasoning skills.

 ACG X021 (3) Introduction to Financial Accounting